samuelandersoncodes/sell_estate/README.md

 The entire python code was passed through https://pep8ci.herokuapp.com/ validator and all warnings or errors were fixed.
 Code then validated successfully.

 ![Pep8](docs/pylinter_validation.jpg)

+### Bugs and Fixes

+At the start of the project, google spreadsheet was used to store data.
+Data input was not flexible enough.
+A switch to mongoDB provided the room for all types of data fields and types to be stored flexibly.
+Initially, data could not be fed to the mongo database but the cluster connection was established and that was fixed.
+Hiding the cluster in an env.py file also did not work so an alternative of dotenv was imported and used.

+Along the line, properties with the same house number were able to be added.
+A fix was implemented to ensure that duplicate properties with the same house number could not be added.